 As Edmund Hillary – a Pioneering Conquerer of Everest said: “It is not the mountain we conquer but ourselves.” – a trekking tour in Sapa gives you more than just a chance to admire the most breathtaking mountain views and the impressive wildlife and terrain without filters.
 Trek just not to reach the villages of the remote hill tribes such as Cat Cat Village, Muong Hoa Valley, Giang Ta Chai, Y Linh Ho village, Ta Van village, etc; but to get an insight into the distinctive traditions and lifestyles of Black Hmong, Red Dao, Hmong, and Zay people.

 Is it possible to explore Sapa by yourself?
 Certainly!
 However, it is wise to hire an experienced local guide, who is familiar with the mountainous area’s terrain, the sudden changes in weather, and the best lookout spots.

-Even though the weather may still be quite cold, the significant signs of spring appear in March in Sapa.
+Even though the weather may still be quite cold, the significant signs of spring appear in Sapa in March.
 There is no better month to visit Love Market, Bac Ha market on Sunday, Can Cau market on Saturday, or any of Sapa’s other top markets.
-This is your occasion to see flowers in full bloom along the route around 100km from Sapa, meet ethnic people, taste their food specialties like thắng cố (a type of soup which is made of horsemeat, horse’s viscera and horse’s bone), Thịt heo cặp nách ( Cap Nach Pork), Cơm lam (Bamboo sticky rice), black chicken, black mushroom, etc.
+This is your occasion to see flowers in full bloom along the route around 100km from Sapa, meet ethnic people, taste their food specialties like thắng cố (a type of soup which is made of horse meat, horse’s viscera and horse’s bone), Thịt heo cặp nách (Cap Nach Pork), Cơm lam (Bamboo sticky rice), black chicken, black mushroom, etc.